20 Tips for Successfully Starting a New Job

 Accordingly, you need to be deliberate about creating the optimal image right from the beginning of your tenure.
 Take care to gain the trust of your supervisor and your colleagues, establish positive relationships within your own department and outside of it, and ensure you are in a position to do your best work.
 This will create a very healthy foundation for your future with the company.

 Top 20 Tips for Starting a New Job

 Here are practical tips and strategies for success in your new job:

-Update your LinkedIn profile to include your current position or establish a profile if you don't already have one.
-Keep your profile up-to-date and cultivate your profile by connecting with new colleagues, joining relevant professional groups, and asking for recommendations from colleagues, clients and other professional contacts over time.
+- Update your LinkedIn profile to include your current position or establish a profile if you don't already have one.
+Keep your profile up-to-date and cultivate it by connecting with new colleagues, joining relevant professional groups, and asking for recommendations from colleagues, clients, and other professional contacts over time.